-Employees who are members of an organized Military Reserve Component and are ordered to active duty for a temporary or indefinite period, shall be granted a Military leave with pay for up to a maximum of 15 days in any one calendar year.
+Employees who are members of the National Guard or an organized Military Reserve Component and are ordered to active duty for a temporary or indefinite period, shall be granted a Military leave with pay for up to a maximum of 15 days in any one calendar year.
 After completion of the 15 days' paid leave, the employee shall be granted military leave without pay for the remainder of the active period.